mulithemuli/ble-publisher/README.md

 A small library to scan for bluetooth devices and publishes their results to a mqtt broker.

-*Requires* a custom `config.json` file which can be created based on `config.json.example` in this repository.
+<strong>Requires</strong> a custom `config.json` file which can be created based on `config.json.example` in this repository.
 More information below.

 Used and tested with [Brifit Bluetooth thermometer and hygrometer, wireless](https://www.amazon.de/dp/B08DLHFKT3?ref_=cm_sw_r_cp_ud_dp_GBFCDBT8C64ZBJYJWDWW)
 Probably the devices listed in https://github.com/iskalchev/ThermoBeacon-pyhap will work as well.